StrawChannel95/apocalyptic-wonderland.github.io/README.md

 - TTW running on an SSD.

-I capped the FPS to 60 using the [Special K](https://www.special-k.info/) program (I don't use any of its other features)  and the game is very smooth with minimal crashes.
-Again, if you want to increase performance, please ask in the support channel and I personally will not be able to help you.
+I capped the FPS to 60 using the [Special K](https://www.special-k.info/) program (I don't use any of its other features), and the game is very smooth with minimal crashes.
+Again, if you want to increase performance, please ask in the support channel, and I personally will not be able to help you.

 ### Steam/GOG requirements

 A legal copy of Fallout 3 with all DLCs from either [Steam](https://store.steampowered.com/app/22370/Fallout_3_Game_of_the_Year_Edition/) or [GOG](https://www.gog.com/en/game/fallout_3_game_of_the_year_edition).

-A legal copy of Fallout: New Vegas with all DLCs from either Steam.
+A legal copy of Fallout: New Vegas with all DLCs from either [Steam](https://store.steampowered.com/sub/13435/) or [GOG](https://www.gog.com/en/game/fallout_new_vegas_ultimate_edition).

-**(I cannot provide support for any other version including the PCR version)**
+**(I cannot provide support for any other version, including the PCR version)**

 ### Extra Requirements

-A [Nexus Mods](https://nexusmods.com) account (Premium not necessary but recommended for automated downloads).
+A [Nexus Mods](https://nexusmods.com) account (Premium is not necessary but recommended for automated downloads).
 A [ModPub](https://mod.pub/) account.

 # Installation

 ### Clean Installation

-**If you use GOG then please skip to the [GOG Config](#gog-config) section of the README.**
+**If you use GOG, then please skip to the [GOG Config](#gog-config) section of the README.**

 In order to ensure that your Fallout: New Vegas and Fallout 3 installations are pristine and vanilla, we are going to completely re-install the game.
 This is especially important if you have modded the game previously, as left-over files might interfere with your installation.
 If you never modded Fallout: New Vegas and Fallout 3 and/or never installed other Wabbajack lists, you may skip this step.
 However, I still recommend you verify the game files through Steam in that case.